 settlement accounts, and establishment of the Company's "Principles Governing Management and Operation for the Customers' Retained Payment in Settlement Accounts."
 7. The amendment of the Company's internal control system is submitted for ratification.
 8. The amendments of the Company's "Tiered Responsibility Regulations" are submitted for approval.
 9. Establishment of the Company's "Regulations for the Development and Performance Evaluations of Managerial Officers and Employees" and the confirmation of the performance evaluation for the 2020, 2021, and 2022 Employee Restricted Stock Awards Rules.
 10. The name list of employees entitled to the 3rd RSAs distribution in 2021 and the proposed number of shares September 21, 2023 3rd special meeting of the 18th Term Increasing the short-term credit facility and limit for guarantee-free commercial paper for 2023.
 Syndicated loan.
 The participation of Good Finance 1 Industry Co., Ltd. in subscription of the financing commercial paper of the Company issued through a bills finance company.
 The proposal for additional budget for the office decoration equipment expenses of the Shizheng Branch.
 November 2, 2023 3rd meeting of the 18th Term Report on the Company's Q2 2023 parent company only financial report audited by the CPAs.
 Formulating the Company's "Capital Management Principles," and abolishing the "Long-term and Short-Term Investment Management Regulations" and the "Regulations for Customer Margins."
 The amendment of the Company's internal control system.
 The proposal for canceling the recovered RSAs for capital decrease.
 Appointments of commissioned sales officers and futures commissioned sales managers at the head office.
 Appointments of the Manager of Zhonghe Branch.
 The proposal for additional budget for the office decoration equipment expenses of the Shizheng Branch.
 December 21, 2023 4th meeting of the 18th Term The Company's 2024 business plan.
 The Company's 2024 budget proposal.
 The proposal for the appointment of the Company's CPAs for 2024 and the evaluation of their independence and suitability.
 The Company's 2024 short-term credit facility application.
 Establishment of market risk limits for the Company's 2024 overall and trading departments.
 The proposal for the Company's 2024 internal audit plan is submitted for approval.
 The amendment of the Company's internal control system.
 Establishment of the "Intellectual Property Management Plan" of the Company.
-Establishment of the "Information Security Policy" of the Company.
+Establishment of the "Personal Information Protection Management Policy" of the Company.
 Amendment to the "Information Security Policy" of the Company.
 Apply to the competent authority for the operation of commissioned trading of foreign securities at each branch office.
 Proposal for increasing the total authorized limit of investment positions for the Investment Department.
-Proposal to engage in trading bonds attached with conditions with "HYWEB TECHNOLOGY CO., LTD." and "HYWEB GLOBAL TECHNOLOGY CO., LTD. Signing a lease contract with "Ta Ching Construction Co., Ltd." Reappointment of the period for the issuance of RSA 2022.
-Appointment of the bead of the Legal Department, the head of Legal Compliance, and the dedicated head of AML/CFT.
-Distribution of the Company's remuneration for directors for 2022.
-The Company's 2023 performance evaluation of the company.
-The extension and payment of the 2023 year-end performance bonus of the Company.
+Proposal to engage in trading bonds attached with conditions with "HYWEB TECHNOLOGY CO., LTD." and "HYWEB GLOBAL TECHNOLOGY CO., LTD. Signing a lease contract with "Ta Ching Construction Co., Ltd." Reappointment of directors of the subsidiary, Good Finance Securities Investment Consulting Co., Ltd. The extension of the period for the issuance of RSA 2022.
+Appointment of the head of the Legal Department, the head of Legal Compliance, and the dedicated head of AML/CFT.
+Distribution of employee remuneration for directors for 2022.
+Distribution of employee remuneration for directors for Box 2022.
+The Company's 2023 performance evaluation of the managerial officers.
+The salary adjustment for the managerial officers of the Company.
 Appointments of the managerial officers.
-The provision and payment of the 2023 year-end performance bonus of the Company.
 March 7, 2024 5th meeting of the 18th Term The Company's 2023 business report.
 The Company's 2023 parent company only and consolidated financial statements.